carenas10/school/README.md

 # clemson-cpsc
-repository containing all private work for Clemson CPSC classes
+repository containing all work for Clemson CPSC classes